👀 Turn any prompt into a gorgeous poster in seconds with our AI-powered poster maker ✨ Join the waitlist

 When creating an account with Piktochart, you provide the following details:

-A cookie is a small file that the website saves to your device (a computer or a mobile device) for an extended period of time.
-Cookies help in remembering your preferences and actions over a period of time so you don’t have to keep entering them again when you visit the page again.
+A cookie is a small file that the website saves to your device (a computer or a mobile device) for an extended period.
+Cookies help in remembering your preferences and actions over a period of time, so you don’t have to keep entering them again when you revisit the page.

 We set and manage some cookies that are required for Piktochart to work properly.
 When you create an account with Piktochart, or visit any of Piktochart pages, we set a cookie.
 These cookies are used to remember your preferences once you have logged out.
 If you are visitor of Piktochart, we use the cookies to know if you are a blog subscriber or registered with us for any other service.

-We also set cookies from trusted third parties (called third party cookies) to provide some functionality.
-Refer to the section 4.4 on the third parties that we work with.
+We also set cookies from trusted third parties (called third-party cookies) to provide some functionality.
+Refer to section 5.4 on the third parties that we work with.
 These cookies are used to monitor and measure site performance, page visits, and support live chat with our sales and support teams.
 We use social media buttons and/or plugins on our site to allow you to connect with us via your social accounts.
 Those plugins set their own cookies as outlined in their privacy policies.
-Information about your use of our website is shared with trusted social media, advertising and analytics partners in order to customize content and advertising, to provide social media features and to analyze traffic to our website.
+Information about your use of our website is shared with trusted social media, advertising and analytics partners to customize content and advertising, provide social media features, and analyze traffic to our website.

-We use your personal data to let you to access the application, make payments, to create and share visuals.
+We use your personal data to let you access Piktochart, make payments, as well as create and share visuals or videos.

-We will contact you to communicate about key account changes (including password reset, account deletion etc), billing reminders, invoices, to answer support queries, availability of services and outages, network updates or other service/application related issues, security updates, legal and policy updates.
-You cannot opt out of receiving these critical service, security and legal updates from us.
-Apart from critical communication, we may reach out to notify you about the product updates and announcements (including new feature launches, changes to existing features or functionality, new template launches etc), send newsletters and other product and design tips via email, only if you have opted to receive them We have two ways to communicate with you:
+We will contact you to communicate about key account changes (including password reset, account deletion, etc.), billing reminders, invoices, to answer support queries, availability of services and outages, network updates or other service/application related issues, security updates, legal and policy updates, etc. You cannot opt out of receiving these critical services, security and legal updates from us.
+Apart from critical communication, we may reach out to notify you about the product updates and announcements (including new feature launches, changes to existing features or functionality, new template launches, etc.), send newsletters and other product and design tips via email.
+We have two ways to communicate with you:

 We can push notifications and messages to the notification center within the application that will be displayed when you are signed in.
-This communication is supported by a third party service called Intercom.
-We store your contact information, name, and some usage details (the subscription plan you are on, the number of visuals you have created, the date of last activity, etc.) with Intercom to be able to provide the relevant information through notifications.
-You cannot opt out of this notification within the app.
+This communication is supported by a third-party service.
+We store your contact information, name, industry, and some usage details (the subscription plan you are on, the number of visuals you have created, visual formats, the date of last activity, etc.) to be able to provide the relevant information through notifications.
+You cannot opt-out of this notification within the app.

-We may contact you through email only if you have opted in to receive communication via this channel.
-Our email communication is also powered by Intercom.
-We store your contact information, name and some usage details (the subscription plan you are on, the number of visuals you have created, the date of last activity etc) with Intercom to be able to email you with the communication you have opted to receive.
-As a registered user of Piktochart, you can change the email communication preferences and topics on which you want to receive communication about.
-As a visitor of Piktochart, you can change your communication preferences to the newsletters you might have subscribed to.
+We may contact you through email.
+We store your contact information, name, industry, and some usage details (the subscription plan you are on, the number of visuals you have created, visual formats, the date of last activity, etc.) with a third-party service to be able to email you.
+As a registered user of Piktochart or an email communication subscriber, you can change your email communication preferences.

 We use data about our registered users and visitors to support communications and campaigns to promote membership, subscription, and engagement with our products and services.
-We do not send marketing-related messages to students who indicated their role as a student on our sign-up poll.
+We follow Data Privacy Agreement compliance which means that we do not send marketing-related messages to students who indicated their role as a student in our sign-up poll.
 We do not sell your data to anyone.